Driving in Panama: What You Need to Know

 • Third-party liability insurance is required of all drivers.

-While road rules exist throughout Panama and certain ones (such as speed limits) are often enforced, others can seem questionable at times.
+While road rules exist throughout Panama and certain ones (such as speed limits) are often enforced, others can make you wonder.
 Seeing families piled into the back of a car, or watching a driver overtake multiple vehicles with oncoming traffic in sight can make you seriously question how they interpret the rules.

 Nonetheless, your vacation is guaranteed to be better without a traffic ticket looming overhead (more on that below), so follow the rules whenever possible!